One Day in Edinburgh: Must-See Itinerary for First-Time Visitors

-If you only have one full day in Edinburgh, we have some tips on how to make the most of Scotland’s capital.
+If you only have one day in Edinburgh, we have some tips on how to make the most of your itinerary in Scotland’s capital.
 The city is compact and walkable, but some attractions may require a short Uber ride.
-This itinerary includes iconic sights such as Edinburgh Castle and the Royal Mile, a detour to the beautiful Royal Botanic Garden, and a mix of local cuisine and late-night fun.
+This itinerary includes iconic sights such as Edinburgh Castle and the Royal Mile, a detour to the beautiful Royal Botanic Garden, and a mix of traditional Scottish cuisine and late-night fun.

 Schedule at a Glance